Political positions of Ted Cruz: Disaster relief

 In 2013, Cruz voted against the bill to provide a package of federal aid to the East Coast for recovery from Hurricane Sandy.
 In 2015, in the wake of fatal flooding in Texas, he supported federal aid funding; in 2017, he called for federal intervention as Hurricane Harvey approached the coast of Texas.

 Cruz has defended this, pointing to the approximately $9.8 billion in federal aid which Texas received from disaster relief bills following Hurricane Harvey and contrasting it with the $51 billion budget he opposed following Hurricane Sandy.
 The estimated cost of the damage resulting from Hurricane Harvey was almost twice that of Hurricane Sandy.

 Education

 Cruz is a proponent of school choice and opposes the Common Core State Standards Initiative.

-During his 2012 campaign for the Senate, Cruz called for the abolition of the United States Department of Education.
+During his 2012 Senate campaign, Cruz called for the abolition of the U.S. Department of Education.
 Cruz has not indicated what "steps he might take to lower the cost of college, or make student debt more manageable."

 In March 2013, Cruz proposed an amendment to repeal the Health Care and Education Reconciliation Act of 2010, which "shifted loans from private banks to federal direct lending, lowered monthly payments for income-based repayment plans, and greatly expanded Pell Grants."
 In 2014, Cruz voted to block the Student Emergency Loan Refinancing Act (a bill sponsored by Senator Elizabeth Warren, Democrat of Massachusetts) from a Senate floor vote.